 Please also be sure to check out our academic College Readiness page!
-There you’ll find online tools and live tutorial supports to help you review the key math, study and online learning skills needed for success at RRC.
+There you’ll find online tools to help you review the key math and online study skills needed for success at RRC.

 Our goal is to provide you with the highest quality education possible, and to help you achieve your educational goals.
 We’re excited to have you here!